Why: Creating Photographs with Snow – Part 1

 If you want to create an artistic photograph by creating a yarn for flakes, I recommend a low speed.

+When anyone thinks of snow, they immediately remember its coldness.
+For photographers, this coldness creates problems with the cameras, the batteries, and the objectives.
 Several problems appear if you want to shoot while it is very cold.
-This winter, we went to create photos for a collection in the north of the United States.
+This winter, we went to create photos for a collection in northern United States.
 Everyday temperatures were around -30 degrees Celsius.

 With a camera that stays outside for two hours, the batteries wear out very quickly.
-With a battery, we usually make about 400 photos with our 45-megapixel sensor.
+With one battery, we usually create about 400 photos with our 45-megapixel sensor.
 In these difficult conditions, we arrived on average at 150 photos.
-When it is very cold, the batteries are discharged very quickly.
+When it is very cold, the batteries discharge very quickly.

 At each trip, I had 2 batteries in reserve that I put in a pocket with small heating bags.

-The second problem that we often encounter is that the lenses engines get stuck.
+The second problem that we often encounter is that the lenses’ engines get stuck.
 The auto focus does not work anymore.
-The only solution is to disengage in manual focus mode and focus with the ring available on the lens.
+Our only solution is to disengage in manual focus mode and focus with the ring available on the lens.

-If it snows, I advise you to put the hood of your lens.
-Not only does it enhance the contrasts of your photos, but it's also a protection when the snow falls.
+If it snows, I advise you to utilize the hood of your lens.
+Not only does it enhance the contrasts of your photos, but it also protects the lens from falling snowflakes.

-If you photograph nature scenes for several hours and decide to come back to a warm place like a car, I advise you to put your camera in a waterproof plastic bag to avoid condensation.
-Leave the camera for several minutes before removing it from the bag.
+Finally, if you photograph nature scenes for several hours and decide to come back to a warm place such as your car, I advise you to put your camera in a waterproof plastic bag to avoid condensation.
+Leave the camera inside for several minutes before returning to the field.

 If you let the condensation settle on your camera body or your lens, you will have tiny droplets of water that will form.
-They will introduce themselves everywhere to the risk of damaging the electronics of your equipment.
-The very high-end cameras are tropicalized, but the entry-level ones are not.
-But anyway, I never take a chance.
-When I enter a heated cabin, I put my camera in waterproof bags for 40 to 60 minutes.
+This will increase the risk of damaging your electronic equipment.
+High-end cameras are tropicalized, but entry-level ones are not.
+The different prices of equipment do not change our opinion.
+We never take chances with damaging property.
+When I enter a heated cabin, I place my camera in waterproof bags for 40 to 60 minutes.